philc/book-notes/psychology/principles - ray dalio.md

   those situations and get what you want.
 * We get principles through experience and parents.
 Religion and legal frameworks provide holistic packages of principles.
 * As a kid, "I got excited about visualizing things to go after".
-Then developed principles in response to failure.
 * "I believe that the key to success lies in knowing how much to both strive for a lot and fail well."
 * "Experience taught me how invaluable it is to reflect on and write down my decision-making